Abinaya-V-1008/Autism-Screening/README.md

 # Autism-Screening
-Prediction and Analysis of Autism Spectrum Disorder in Toddlers using Machine Learning Techniques.
+Prediction and Analysis of Autism Spectrum Disorder for Toddlers using Machine Learning Techniques.